Dedicate a Tree

 We'll plant a tree for you

-Whatever your reason for dedicating, each order comes with a personalised certificate and a preferred choice of tree species from a selection available.
-Trees are planted during the next available planting season, which runs from November to March, and orders placed from 1 November 2020 will be planted during the 2021/22 season.
-Trees are around 40-60cm tall – the perfect size for establishing themselves in their new home and, at the end of the season, we’ll be in touch confirming the location of the young woodland and how to visit but please note individual trees are not marked in any way.
+Whatever your reason for dedicating, each order comes with a personalised certificate and a preferred choice of tree species from a selection available - please note that we cannot guarantee that we will always be able to plant your preferred species.
+Trees are planted during the next available planting season, which runs from November to March, and orders placed from 1 January 2023 onwards will be planted during the 2023/24 season.
+Trees are around 40-60cm tall – the perfect size for establishing themselves in their new home and, following the end of the planting season, we’ll be in touch confirming the location of the young woodland, but please note individual trees are not marked in any way.

 Our saplings available to choose from